The Deli Salt Lake City Didn't Have

 Why It Works for Solo Dining

-Feldman's is an exemplary solo dining destination for the same reason all great delis are: the counter, the open kitchen, the ambient noise and energy of a lunch room that is genuinely busy, and the absence of any social pressure to linger or perform.
-You order, you eat well, you leave satisfied.
-The live music on selected evenings adds an element of communal pleasure without requiring participation.
-Eating a pastrami sandwich at the counter at Feldman's, watching the kitchen work, is one of the more quietly enjoyable experiences in Salt Lake City's food scene.
+Feldman's is a great solo lunch for the reason every good deli is: the counter, the busy room, the open kitchen, and no pressure to linger or perform.
+You order, you eat well, you leave.
+Live music on selected evenings adds a little communal warmth without asking anything of you.
+A pastrami sandwich at the counter, watching the slicer work, is one of the quieter pleasures in Salt Lake City's food scene — and at $15 it is also one of the cheapest good ones.

 For a broader table and a longer evening, Copper Common and Takashi serve similar functions in different registers — both excellent solo dining options in the city.